Teedex1/alx-system_engineering-devops/0x00-shell_basics/README.md

-The mkdir /tmp/my_first_directory creates a directory name my_first_directory in /tmp/ The mv move betty from /tmp/ to /tmp/my_first_directory The rm /tmp/my_first_directory/betty delete the file betty from /tmp/my_first_directory The rm -r /tmp/my_first_directory delete my_first_directory that is in the /tmp directory
+The mkdir /tmp/my_first_directory creates a directory name my_first_directory in /tmp/ The mv move betty from /tmp/ to /tmp/my_first_directory The rm /tmp/my_first_directory/betty delete the file betty from /tmp/my_first_directory The rm -r /tmp/my_first_directory delete my_first_directory that is in the /tmp directory The cd - changes the working directory to previous one